 If you follow me on Instagram, you might have caught a peek of a project that’s been keeping me busy.
 A local computer shop is moving from their current retail and tech space to a smaller spot in need of some TLC.
 It’s downtown, with excellent parking (a rare combination!), so things like missing baseboards and particle board floors were overlooked.

-The former tenants had put down what looks like some kind of oriented strand board (or engineered wood particle board), which had become badly stained from water damage and general foot traffic.
+The former tenants had put down what looks like some kind of oriented strand board (OSB, or maybe it’s engineered wood particle board?), which had become badly stained from water damage and general foot traffic.

 I started by giving the floor a good clean: multiple sweepings and then a deep clean with a shop vac.
 Next came the primer coat.
 I used Kilz Max primer, which is now my favorite primer.

-A large brush was used to apply primer along edge of the room (I didn’t want to touch the freshly painted walls with my roller), and then the primer was rolled on.
-A handle extender was very handy.
-I started at one end and painted my way out of the room, making sure everything I needed (car keys!) was accessible at my exit point.
+I used a large brush to apply primer along edge of the room (I didn’t want to touch the freshly painted walls with my roller), and then just rolled the primer on.
+A roller handle extender was very handy – I highly recommend getting one.
+I started at one end of the room and painted my way out of the room, making sure everything I needed (car keys!) was accessible at my exit point.
 It was dry to the touch in 1/2 and hour and ready for re-coating in one hour, but I let it dry overnight.

-This is the porch and floor enamel I used:
+This is the exact porch and floor enamel I used: